-Lithium batteries, which power everyday items, can catch fire if damaged or exposed terminals are short-circuited.
+Lithium batteries, which power everyday devices, can catch fire if damaged or if battery terminals are short-circuited.

-Spare (uninstalled) lithium metal and lithium ion batteries, electronic cigarettes and vaping devices are prohibited in checked baggage.
-They must be carried with the passenger in carry-on baggage in the cabin.
+Spare (uninstalled) lithium metal batteries and lithium ion batteries, electronic cigarettes and vaping devices are prohibited in checked baggage.
+They must be carried with the passenger in carry-on baggage.
 Smoke and fire incidents involving lithium batteries can be mitigated by the cabin crew and passengers inside the aircraft cabin.

-If a carry-on bag is checked at the gate or planeside, spare lithium batteries, electronic cigarettes, and vaping devices must be removed from the baggage and kept with the passenger in the aircraft cabin.
-Even in carry-on baggage, these items should be protected from damage, accidental activation and short circuiting.
-The terminals on batteries not sealed in manufacturer packaging should be covered with tape and placed in separate bags to prevent short circuits.
+If carry-on baggage is checked at the gate or planeside, spare lithium batteries, electronic cigarettes, and vaping devices must be removed from the baggage and kept with the passenger in the aircraft cabin.
+Even in carry-on baggage, these items should be protected from damage, accidental activation and short circuits.
+Battery terminals should be protected by manufacturer’s packaging or covered with tape and placed in separate bags to prevent short circuits.